Islam in Malawi

-Islam is the second largest religion in Malawi behind Christianity.
+Islam is the second largest religion in Malawi behind Malawi Christian.
 Nearly all of Malawi's Muslims adhere to Sunni Islam.
 Though difficult to assess, according to the CIA Factbook, in 2018 about 13.8% of the country's population was Muslim.
-Muslim organisations in the country claim a figure of 20-25%.
+Muslim organisations in the country claim a figure of 15-20%.
 According to the latest census (2018), Muslims make up 13.8% (2,426,754) of the country's population.
-According to the Malawi Religion Project run by the University of Pennsylvania, in 2010 approximately 25.6% of the population was Muslim, concentrated mostly in the Southern Region.
+According to the Malawi Religion Project run by the University of Pennsylvania, in 2010 approximately 19.6% of the population was Muslim, concentrated mostly in the Southern Region.

 History

 Islam arrived in Malawi with the Arab and Swahili traders who traded in ivory, gold and later on slaves beginning from 15th century.
 It is also argued that Islam first arrived in Malawi through traders from the Kilwa Sultanate.
 Two Muslim teachers, Shayhks Abdallah Mkwanda and Sabiti Ngaunje, also played an important role in the spread of Islam.
 According to UNESCO, the first mosque was built by Swahili-Arab ivory traders.

 During the colonial era, the authorities in the country feared that Islam posed the greatest threat, as an ideology of resistance, to their rule.
 This view was shared by Christian missionaries, who greatly feared that Islam could unite Africans in hostilities and uprisings against colonial rule.

 The Yao converted to Islam in the 19th century, comprising the largest Muslim group in Malawi since.
 Some Chewa also converted to Islam during the same period.

 The 1970s witnessed the start of an Islamic revival among Muslims in Malawi, as well as among Muslims across the globe.
 Recently, Muslim groups have engaged in missionary work in Malawi.
 Much of this is performed by the African Muslim Agency, based in Kuwait.
 The Kuwait-sponsored AMA has translated the Qur'an into Chichewa (Cinyanja), one of the official languages of Malawi, and has engaged in other missionary work in the country.
 There are thought to be about 800 jumu'ah mosques in the country, with at least one or two to be found in nearly every town.
 There are also several Islamic schools and a broadcasting station called Radio Islam.
 A major Muslim center of learning exists in Mpemba, outside of Blantyre, funded mainly by money from Saudi Arabia and Kuwait.